 insanity hassle, be sure to check out our article about the 5 benefits of a cold plunge.

-We go into extensive detail and highlight all of the benefits of ice baths including reducing systemic inflammation, improving mental health, and much, much more.
+We go into extensive detail and highlight all of the benefits of a cold plunge including reducing systemic inflammation, improving mental health, and much, much more.

 Related Reading: 5 Best Ice Therapy Machines